CVE-2026-59097: Missing Authorization in taiga taiga-back

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Since the vulnerability affects versions prior to 6.10.2, upgrading to version 6.10.2 or later is recommended once an official fix is released.
-Until then, restrict access to the affected API endpoints or implement additional access controls to prevent unauthorized POST requests to due-date endpoints.
+Since the vulnerability affects versions prior to 6.10.2, upgrading to version 6.10.2 or later is recommended once a fix is available.
+Until then, restrict access to the affected API endpoints if possible or implement additional access controls to prevent unauthenticated POST requests to due-date endpoints.

 Technical Details